Gabegi/Private_DNS_Terraform_Azure/README.md

 # Application Network Security in Azure
-This repo showcases a simple example on how to set-up networking security for an application in Azure.
+This repo showcases a simple example on how to set-up networking security for an application hosted in Azure.

 It leverages the following services:
 - vnet